Potato-W/Poetic_Language/README.md

 About these two methods, I will do a detailed explanation in Wiki-Participle.

 It's really cooooool, I get single word mostly with method1, which are also common in modern Chinese.
 However, some meaningful phrases, including need to imagine or have historical culture found with method2.
 So, now, I have a rich thesaurus.

+## Result

+## Postscript

+Time flies, I have graduated nearly 1 year.
+I saw the scene about the last period of my university as soon as I see this project.
+To be honest, it is not the best project in my undergraduate stage, but it contains too much memory.

+I was thinking for a long time,
+Should I select this topic as my project?
+Should I use these called hi-tech(i.e. Machine Learing, NLP) try to understand the poem, especially Tang Poem?
+Should I expect the machine can real understand pepople?

+Actualy, I doubt whether I do the right thing.
+For now, I think it is not the right.
+I am not mean this project is not valuable.
+It does have value, we can use it to find the inheritance relationship between poets, we can better understand the evolation about Poem.
+No one can remember 100000+ poems, but the machine can, ALthough it can't understand it can get information.
+In this side, Sensible things also have a rational relationship.

+BUT tech can make our life better, in sooooo many feilds, not only in this rhetoric direction.